shoumikchow/bbox-visualizer/README.md

 # Bbox_Visualizer

-This is a simple script which has different functions that lets users draw different types of visualizations.
+This is a simple library which has different functions that lets users draw different types of visualizations.
 Useful for instances when visualizing objects after object detection.

+The bounding box points are expected in the format: `(xmin, ymin, xmax, ymax)`

+* Documentation: https://bbox-visualizer.readthedocs.io.
 * Free software: MIT license
-* Documentation: https://bbox-visualizer.readthedocs.io.

 ## Usage: